pgarner/pgarner.github.io/index.md

 Most work is on my [GitHub](http://github.com/pgarner) page.

-* For a while now I've been trying to find a sustainable way of maintaining software for the group.
+* I spent some time trying to find a sustainable way of maintaining software for the group.
 [BuSLR](https://github.com/idiap/buslr) was a failed attempt, but does contain some useful conda recipes.
-Right now, the most promising approach is [homebrew](https://docs.brew.sh/), for which I maintain a [tap](https://github.com/pgarner/homebrew-tap).
+Also promising was [homebrew](https://docs.brew.sh/), for which I made a [tap](https://github.com/pgarner/homebrew-tap).
+Finally Ewan came along with a solution based on [modules](https://lmod.readthedocs.io/en/latest/index.html) and [spack](https://spack.io/).
 * [SSP](https://github.com/idiap/ssp) is a signal processing library in python.
 It contains, amongst other things, a feature extractor and [continuous pitch estimator](http://publications.idiap.ch/index.php/publications/show/2451). [libssp](https://github.com/idiap/libssp) duplicates some functionality in a C++ library.
 * [ISS](https://github.com/idiap/iss) is/was a framework for building and